davidade300/Databases_for_Data_Specialization/README.md

 # Databases_for_Data_Specialization
- Exercices made during the University of Colorado Bouder Course on Coursera
+ Exercises made during the "Databases for Data Specialization" offered by University of Colorado Bouder on Coursera.
+ If you got here while searching for answers i cant guarantee you that they are 100% correct

+Exercícios feitos durante o curso "Databases for Data Specialization" oferecido pela Universidade de Colorado Bouder na plataforma Coursera.